streamr-dev/network/packages/client/README.md

 ## Client configuration
 ### Authentication

-Note: **Authenticating with an API key has been deprecated.
-Cryptographic keys/wallets is the only supported authentication method.**

-If you don't have an Ethereum account you can use the utility function `StreamrClient.generateEthereumAccount()`, which returns the address and private key of a fresh Ethereum account.
+If you don't have an Ethereum account you can use the utility function [StreamrClient.generateEthereumAccount()](#utility-functions), which returns the address and private key of a fresh Ethereum account.

 Authenticating with Ethereum also automatically creates an associated Streamr user, even if it doesn't already exist.
 Under the hood, the client will cryptographically sign a challenge to authenticate you as a Streamr user: